KRACK (Key Reinstallation Attack)

 - Download the CardValet app and register your First National debit card to receive real-time push notification alerts for account activity.
 There is no charge to download from the Apple Store or Google Play.
 Mobile carrier rates may apply.

 - Sign up for Credit Card Alerts to receive SMS text message and email alert notifications to ensure any unauthorized activity is quickly reported.
-Registration for credit card alerts is available to all credit cardholders, free of charge at FNBAlaska.com.
+Registration for credit card alerts is available to all credit cardholders for no cost, at FNBAlaska.com.

-- Order a free credit report once a year from each of the three major credit bureaus at annualcreditreport.com
+- Order a no-cost credit report once a year from each of the three major credit bureaus at annualcreditreport.com

 A phishing attack claiming to be a locked “Assessment Document” is circulating.
 The campaign sends an email with the subject: "Assessment Document" and a PDF attachment that claims to be locked.